Rock Radio Heaven (B)

 Born: August 21, 1946, Toledo, Ohio

 Also known as: Big Jim Brady, Mark Richards (on CKLW), birth name was Jim Felton

-Stations: WTOL, WCWA, WRVF-FM, WRQN-FM Toledo, Ohio, WLYV Fort Wayne, Ind., WKLO Louisville, Ky., CKLW Windsor, Ont., CFTR, CJCL Toronto, CFGM Richmond Hill, Ont., CFRW Winnipeg, CHQR, CHRY Calgary, KOPA Phoenix, KLAC Los Angeles, KLUV Las Vegas, WBAP Fort Worth, Tex.
+Stations: WTOL, WCWA, WRVF-FM, WRQN-FM Toledo, Ohio, WLYV Fort Wayne, Indiana, WKLO Louisville, Kentucky, CKLW Windsor, Ontario, CFTR, CJCL Toronto, CFGM Richmond Hill, Ont.ario, CFRW Winnipeg, CHQR, CHRY Calgary, KOPA Phoenix, KLAC Los Angeles, KLUV Las Vegas, WBAP Fort Worth, Texas